QubesOS/qubes-doc/user/troubleshooting/update-troubleshooting.md

 In dom0, open a terminal and run `sudo qubes-dom0-update`.

-In your TemplateVMs, open a terminal and run `sudo dnf upgrade`.
+Depending on your operating system, open a terminal in the TemplateVMs and run:
+* Fedora: `sudo dnf upgrade`
+* Debian: `apt-get update && apt-get dist-upgrade`